 Notwithstanding these turbulent conditions, Chestnut Park’s Port Carling office managed to beat market expectations by exceeding the next closest competitor brokerage office by more than 50 percent in dollar volume sales.
 Chestnut Park’s sales representatives were responsible for more than $250 Million in recreational property sales.
 Given the lack of inventory and the market pressures that have been discussed in this Report, this is a sterling performance.

-As we go forward into 2019 the cottage market challenges that have been discussed will continue to be at play.
-Next year will be a transitional year when less foreign capital, increased borrowing costs and stricter financing qualifications will impact the decision making of buyers and sellers.
+As we go forward in 2019 the market challenges that have been discussed will continue to be at play.
+2019 will be a transitional year when less foreign capital, increased borrowing costs and stricter financing qualifications will impact the decision making of buyers and sellers.
 Added to these factors is the lack of inventory and supply in all price points, but especially properties having a value of less than $1.5 Million.
 As the year unfolds pricing will be the key to sales in the new normal that buyers and sellers of recreational properties will be adjusting to.

 This entry was posted on February 4, 2019 by Jim and Iris